Matt-Conrad/CXR_View_Classification/README.md

 ## Performance

-As seen in the paper, I am able to get an accuracy of 98.4% with the complete NLM image set.
+Using the horizontal and vertical profile method from the paper, I am able to get an accuracy of 98.4% with the complete NLM image set, which is the same reported in the paper.
+Additionally, I am able to get the 90% accuracy when using the body-size ratio method, however I do not use it at the core of this application as it is much lower accuracy.

 ## Testing